-Anyone can be a victim, regardless of gender, age, race, sexual orientation, gender identity, religion, ethnicity, class or national origin.
-Regardless of whether the victim was abusing alcohol and/or underage, she or he is still the victim of the sex offense.
+Anyone can be a victim, regardless of gender, age, race, sexual orientation, gender identity, religion, ethnicity, class, or national origin.
+Regardless of whether the victim was abusing alcohol and/or underage, they are still the victim of the sex offense.

-When is there lack of consent?
+When is there a lack of consent?

 CUNY's Sexual Misconduct Policy requires affirmative consent to sexual activity.
-Affirmative consent as defined in CUNY's Sexual Misconduct Policy is a knowing, voluntary and mutual decision among all participants to engage in sexual activity.
-Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
+Affirmative consent, as defined in CUNY's Sexual Misconduct Policy, is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
+Consent can be given by words or actions as long as those words or actions create clear permission regarding willingness to engage in sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
-The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity or gender expression.
+The definition of consent does not vary based on a participant's sex, sexual orientation, gender identity, or gender expression.
 Consent may be initially given but withdrawn at any time.
 Consent to any sexual act or prior consensual sexual activity between or with any party does not necessarily constitute consent to any other sexual act.

-In order to give consent, one must be of legal age (17 years or older).
+To give consent, one must be of legal age (17 years or older).
 Consent is required regardless of whether the person initiating the act is under the influence of drugs and/or alcohol.
-Consent cannot be given when a person is incapacitated, which occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.
-Incapacitation may be caused by lack of consciousness or being asleep, being involuntarily restrained, or if the individual otherwise cannot consent.
-Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and therefore unable to consent.
+Consent cannot be given when a person is incapacitated, which occurs when an individual cannot knowingly choose to participate in sexual activity.
+Incapacitation may be caused by lack of consciousness or being asleep, involuntarily restrained, or if the individual cannot consent.
+Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and, therefore, unable to give consent.